BlockZ3/BlockZ-s-Helper-Bot/README.md

 </div>

-# Welcome to the offcial page of the BlockZ's Helper Bot.

 ### First of all, note that all this code has been written by itsnotAZ.
 I forked his code and used it to make my own Bot.

 # BlockZ's Helper